oroinc/crm/src/Oro/Bundle/ContactBundle/Resources/doc/api/contact.md

 #### get_relationship

-Retrieve IDs of address records assigned to a specific contact record.
+Retrieve the IDs of address records assigned to a specific contact record.

 ### assignedTo